shaktirajsinhkanakvaghela2001/Data-Quality-Control/README.md

 ## Dataset Notes
 - AQI is a **linear sub-index** of pollutants (PM10, NO2, etc.)
 - Health breakpoints define category thresholds (Good → Hazardous)
-- *Help keep this updated!* Upvotes = more monthly data + EDA notebooks!